lv100magikarp/Statcalc/statcalc/index.md

 * It cannot deal with direct input of datasets in the forms (e.g. excel spreadsheets).

-* Lacks other methods of data presentation (e.g. hisstograms)
+* Lacks other methods of data presentation (e.g. histograms)